 Yes.
-Section 5 (B) (3) (ii) requires that an asset adequacy analysis be performed annually on the company's entire in-force block of business.
-Therefore, if a company uses any X factor less than 100%, this regulation requires the following two annual Actuarial Opinions:
+Section 5(B)(3)(i)(ii) of the Model Regulation requires that an asset adequacy analysis be performed annually on the company's entire in-force block of business.
+Therefore, if a company uses any X factor less than 100%, the following two annual Actuarial Opinions are required:

-- AOMR covering asset adequacy.
-It is important to note that for some companies this required annual asset adequacy analysis may take a form other than cash flow testing.; and - Actuarial Opinion and supporting report, covering X factor appropriateness.

-5. When is the actuarial opinion and memorandum on X factors due?
+- Actuarial opinion and memorandum covering asset adequacy in conformance with the requirements of the Actuarial Opinion and Memorandum Regulation (AOMR) covering asset adequacy; and - Actuarial opinion and supporting report, covering X factor appropriateness. - 5.
+When are the actuarial opinion and memorandum on X factors due?

 The Model Regulation states that the actuarial opinion and supporting actuarial report on X factors should be prepared annually, but it is silent on the actual due date.
-Some regulators may expect that the X factor opinion (and memorandum if requested) will be filed at the same time as the annual statement and actuarial opinion.
+Some regulators expect that the X factor opinion (and memorandum if requested) will be filed at the same time as the annual statement and actuarial opinion.
 Many actuaries believe that the X factor opinion (and memorandum if requested) should be filed at the same time and in the same manner as the annual statement opinion and memorandum.

-6. If the select mortality factors from the Appendix of the Model Regulation are used for deficiency reserves, does the Model Regulation require such factors to be used for basic reserves?
+6. If the select mortality factors are used for deficiency reserves, does the Model Regulation require such factors to be used for basic reserves?